therealPaulPlay/root-relay/README.md

 # ROOT (Relay)
 Relay server for ROOT.
-Used for relaying end-2-end encrypted data between connected devices and ROOT products.
+Used for relaying end-2-end encrypted data between connected devices and ROOT products, and enables OTA updates.